top of page

 The shuttering of this center comes amid a nationwide reckoning with racial and economic inequities that were only amplified during the COVID-19 pandemic.
 Minority-owned businesses disproportionately faced closures, funding shortages, and operational challenges during the crisis.
 The MBDA Business Center in Washington helped to address these disparities by championing minority entrepreneurs and facilitating equitable access to economic opportunities.

-Closing these centers sends a stark message about whose economic futures are prioritized, perpetuating systemic barriers rather than dismantling them.
+Closing these centers sends a stark message about whose economic futures are prioritized.
+It perpetuates systemic barriers rather than dismantling them.
 As explored in a recent Forbes article, the defunding and closure of Minority Business Development Centers undermine efforts to close racial wealth gaps and sustain minority business ecosystems nationally (Forbes, “Minority Business Development Centers Face Funding Challenges Amid Pandemic,” 2022).

-King’s Dream Business Consulting reaffirms its commitment to fill the gap left by these closures.
+At King’s Dream Business Consulting, we reaffirm our commitment to fill the gap left by these closures.
 We advocate fiercely for:

 • Increased public investment in minority business programs